Early Anomaly Detection and Location in Distribution Network: A Data-Driven Approach: Introduction

-The rest of this paper is organized as follows.
-Section \ref{section: theory} presents the RMT for spectrum analysis of random matrices under both normal and abnormal status, defines LES, and gives the detailed steps of the RMT for anomaly detection and location.
-In section \ref{section: application}, spatio-temporal matrices are formulated by using online monitoring data in distribution network and specific procedures of the anomaly detection and location algorithm in distribution network are designed.
-As for those low-dimensional data matrices formulated by the online monitoring data of the feeders with only a few or less distribution transformers, an increasing data dimension method is developed for them to be analyzed by using the RMT.
-Both synthetic data from IEEE standard bus system and real-world online monitoring data in a grid are used to validate the effectiveness of the developed approach in section \ref{section: case}.
-Conclusions and possible further research directions are presented in Section \ref{section: conclusion}.
+{The other sections of this paper are arranged as follows.} {Section \ref{section: theory} presents the mathematical foundations of RMT for anomaly detection and {localization}, in which anomaly indicators are designed and analyzed.} In section \ref{section: application}, spatio-temporal matrices are formulated by leveraging the measurement data in distribution network and detailed steps of the early anomaly detection and {localization} approach are presented. {Meanwhile, an increasing data dimension algorithm is designed for analyzing the low observability feeders more accurately.} {In section \ref{section: case}, Both {MATPOWER simulation data and real SCADA data} are used to verify the feasibility of the developed approach .
+Conclusions and {future research directions} are illustrated in Section \ref{section: conclusion}.}